regrenos/chipsfordays/README.md

 # chipsfordays
-Developing a GUI-based Microelectronics Value Computer
+Developing a Microelectronics Value Computer

 This project aims to present a simple interface for calculations on the following microelectronic circuit components:
 - PN-Junction Diodes